 ARABIC ARCH

-However, we recommend walking further down the gorge to the Arabic Arch, which faces directly onto Puente Nuevo.
+You can take the new Desfiladero del Tajo walk (see below); however, we recommend walking further down the gorge to the Arabic Arch, which faces directly onto Puente Nuevo.

 It’s a bit of a climb back up, but the view makes it all worth it.
 The path is straightforward to follow from Piazza María Auxiladora, but you can also follow the yellow line on our map at the top of this article.